Polygon-Advocates/idThon/challenge-3.md

 5️⃣ Plagiarism and intellectual property infringement are strictly prohibited.
 Ensure that your submission is an original creation.

-6️⃣ By participating, you grant permission for your project to be shared and showcased by Polygon for promotional purposes.
+6️⃣ By participating, you grant permission for your project to be shared and showcased by Polygon for promotional purposes, and you may be asked for a KYC for the prize distribution.

 7️⃣ The decision of the judges is final and binding.